 When a character looks at the audience and comments on what is going on in the work they are in, but does not explicitly acknowledge there is an audience.

 One of the mildest forms of Breaking the Fourth Wall; often seen in works where the Wall is otherwise quite solid and it would seem odd for the characters really to acknowledge it.
-It's not even impossible for an Aside Comment to preserve the Fourth Wall entirely intact if the character is interpreted as talking to themselves (see Thinking Out Loud) or an imaginary audience.
-Usually, the interpretation is left open unless there are other kinds of Breaking the Fourth Wall going on; it would be odd to say the least to comment on the matter if the Fourth Wall is solid, after all.
+It's even possible for an Aside Comment to leave the Fourth Wall entirely intact if characters are interpreted as talking to themselves (see Thinking Out Loud) or to an imaginary audience.
+This type is sometimes done in a quiet voice (called sotto voce) to indicate that other characters cannot overhear what is said.
+Usually, the interpretation is left open unless there are other kinds of Breaking the Fourth Wall going on; it would be odd, to say the least, to comment on the matter if the Fourth Wall is solid, after all.

 Sometimes used as a form of exposition where the character thinks out loud about what they're doing so that the audience will know, too; this can be done without even looking at the Fourth Wall, however.
 At other times, just used to deliver a punchline and/or snarky comment.